beloglazov/openstack-centos-kvm-glusterfs/doc/src/tutorial.md

 This script copies the `hosts` file from the `config` directory to `/etc` locally, as well to all the other hosts: the remaining compute hosts and the controller.
 The `hosts` files defines a mapping between the IP addresses of the hosts and host names.
-For convenience, prior to copying you may use the `ssh-copy-id` command to copy the public key to the other hosts for password-less SSH access.
+For convenience, prior to copying you may use the `ssh-copy-id` program to copy the public key to the other hosts for password-less SSH access.
-Once the `hosts` file is copied to all the hosts, they can be accessed by using their respective host name instead of the IP addresses.
+Once the `hosts` file is copied to all the hosts, they can be accessed by using their respective host names instead of the IP addresses.

 ```Bash
 # Copy the hosts file into the local configuration